-Editing is the final changes to your revised drafts.
+Editing is the final change to your revised drafts.
 Yes, I wrote plural – drafts.
-As I wrote in revising, there are no deadlines for many online sites, so you have time to work on your craft, and that means multiple drafts for most of us.
+Many sites do not have deadlines, so you have time to work on your craft, and that means multiple drafts for most of us.

-All of those words are spelled correctly.
-However, they may not be the correct word.
+The spelling of those words is correct; however, they may not be the right word for your sentence.
 After writing and revising, you have looked at your writing too long.
 You know how it is supposed to read, and you will read it correctly.
 For instance, he instead of the or she instead of he, or is instead of it or if.

 Potato/ Potahto/Tomato/Tomahto: Editing/Revising/Proofreading